Khalid Sheikh Mohammed: Daniel Pearl murder

-According to a CNN interview with intelligence expert Rohan Gunaratna, "Daniel Pearl was going in search of the al Qaeda network that was operational in Karachi, and it was at the instruction of Khalid Sheikh Mohammed that Daniel Pearl was killed."
-On October 12, 2006, Time magazine reported that "KSM confessed under CIA interrogation that he personally committed the murder."
-On March 15, 2007, the Pentagon stated that Mohammed had confessed to the murder.
+According to a CNN interview with intelligence expert Rohan Gunaratna, "Daniel Pearl was going in search of the al-Qaeda network that was operational in Karachi, and it was at the instruction of Khalid Sheikh Mohammed that Daniel Pearl was killed."
+On 12 October 2006, Time magazine reported that "KSM confessed under CIA interrogation that he personally committed the murder."
+On 15 March 2007, the Pentagon stated that Mohammed had confessed to the murder.
 The statement quoted Mohammed as saying, "I decapitated with my blessed right hand the head of the American Jew, Daniel Pearl, in the city of Karachi, Pakistan.
 For those who would like to confirm, there are pictures of me on the Internet holding his head."
 This confession was gained under torture, and Mohammed listed many other crimes at the same time.

 According to an investigative report published in January 2011 by Georgetown University, the Federal Bureau of Investigation used vein matching to determine that the perpetrator in the video of the killing of Pearl was most likely Mohammed, notably through identifying a "bulging vein" running across his hand.
-Concerned that the confession obtained through waterboarding did not hold up in court; federal officials used this forensic evidence to bolster their case.
+Concerned that the confession obtained through waterboarding would not hold up in court, federal officials used this forensic evidence to bolster their case.